Gormezoglu/MorpaStudy/info of studies.md

 # SHOULD WE USE SMOTE?

 - SMOTE is used to balance the data.
 But it is not necessary to use it.
 We can use it with XGB and RF.
 But we should not use it with SVM.
-Because SVM is not good with imbalanced data.
-So we should use SMOTE with XGB and RF.
-But we should not use it with SVM.
+Because SVM is a linear model and not good with imbalanced data.

 ---